lsst-dm/scipi_docs_prototype/processccd.rst

 In more detail: ProcessCcd as a whole executes many of the functions that are in multiple packages in other astronomy analysis frameworks.

-``lsst.pipe.tasks.calibrate.CalibrateTask.run`` is the entrypoint function, and will begin the processing, with the initial step being to correct the images for all the issues involved in taking a raw image CCD through to a processed one (e.g. doing the bias and dark current corrections, flat-fielding, etc.) by first doing everything that astronomers have used a medley of customized codes typically for each telescope before (like IRAF, UNIX shellscripts, IDL scripts etc.).
+The initial step is to run isrTask to correct the images for all the issues involved in taking a raw image CCD through to a processed one (e.g. doing the bias and dark current corrections, flat-fielding, etc.) by first doing everything that astronomers have used a medley of customized codes typically for each telescope before (like IRAF, UNIX shellscripts, IDL scripts etc.).
 These tasks are usually grouped together under the general term 'Instrumental Signature Removal.'

 The second step groups together several functions as 'Image Characterization', which includes for our purposes: object detection